-Arista was born and raised in Grand Rapids Michigan.
-She moved in 2007 to washington D.C. to pursue a BFA in photography at the Corcoran College of Art and Design.
-She also completed a 5 months Teachers Assistance and residency program in New York city at the Center for Alternative Photography.
-After completing her BFA, Arista moved to Cambridge MA, and attend the College of Art and Design at Lesley University where she completed her MFA in Fine Art Photography in 2013.
-While in grad school she focused in gum bichromate, and large scale image transfers.
+Arista Slater-Sandoval was born and raised in Grand Rapids Michigan and moved in 2007 to Washington D.C. to pursue a BFA in photography at the Corcoran College of Art and Design.
+While there she completed a 5 months Teachers Assistance and residency program in New York city at the Center for Alternative Photography.
+After completing a BFA, she moved to Cambridge MA, and attend the College of Art and Design at Lesley University where she obtained a MFA in Fine Art Photography in 2013.
+While in grad school she pursued issues in communication, identity, love and romance thought alternative photographic processes.

 I work at the intersection of alternative photographic processes and contemporary media.
-By using photography as a base from which to experiment, along with contemporary methodologies, I create images, hand bound books, and objects.
+By using photography as a base from which to experiment, along with contemporary methodologies, I create image based mixed media works.
 My work is largely autobiographic, it is an alternate venue for the impulse to confess; an offering of the revealed, personal experience when words are not enough.

-Direct manipulation of images, alternative substrates and organic materials articulate the distress and pleasures I have experienced.
-I do not focus on the negativity of heartbreak or the singularity of a relationship or experience, instead I use the extremes of experiences as insights for creative interpretation of daily life.
-Using what materials are at arms length, found and collected, the objects take on a deconstructed cultural memory while reconstructing personal history.
+Direct manipulation of images, alternative substrates and organic materials articulate distress and pleasures I have experienced.
+I do not focus on the negativity of heartbreak or the singularity of a relationship or experience, but use the extremes of experiences as fodder for creative interpretation of daily life.
+Using found and collected materials, works take on a deconstructed cultural memory while reconstructing personal history.
 The use of alternative photographic processes and nontraditional image presentation are as important as the index of the image itself in conveying layered human experiences.
-These processes are my methods and language of communicating my compulsory efforts of human will.
+The varied processes are my methods and language of communicating my compulsory efforts of human will.